 A mildly T2 hyperintense, vividly enhancing, extraaxial mass arises from a broad dural base along the anterior wall and floor of right anterior cranial fossa, with mass effect on the right frontal pole and orbital gyri.
 A small enhancing dural tail extends medially.

 Numerous FLAIR hyperintense foci involve the supratentorial white matter, and there is patchy signal abnormality of the brainstem.
-Appearances are consistent with moderately severe for age microvascular ischaemia.
+Appearances are consistent with moderately severe for age microvascular ischemia.

-Multiple foci of susceptibility artefact is likely to be secondary to amyloid angiopathy.
+Multiple foci of susceptibility artifact is likely to be secondary to amyloid angiopathy.
 Ventricles and sulci are within limits for age.

 Features are those of a meningioma.